gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

-Retrieve detailed information about a specific location.
-Get data associated to a specific location.
+This API helps to get data associated to a specific location.

 *Returned Response:*